Jim Frazier (inventor)

-Clyne and Frazier formed a partnership known as Mantis Wildlife Films and their work including Webs of Intrigue, has won numerous international awards including an Emmy.
 David Attenborough asked the pair to work on his series Life on Earth, The Living Planet and The Trials of Life.
 Frazier and Clyne contributed 55 minutes of footage to Life on Earth.

 Frazier's career as a wildlife cinematographer spread over more than 40 years, with an Emmy, 3 Golden Tripods, a US Industrial Film & Video Gold Camera Award, an Honorary Science Doctorate and over 40 national and international awards for his work that include the acclaimed Cane Toads: An Unnatural History.

 Frazier was awarded the Medal of the Order of Australia in the 1995 Queen's Birthday Honours List for "service to wildlife cinematography".

 He was winner of a Technical Oscar in 1997 for his invention of the Frazier lens System, which has revolutionised the international film industry, an ingenious lens that provides an extended depth of field and an ability to have both the foreground and background in focus.
 The lens has been used by leading filmmakers including Steven Spielberg, James Cameron and in television commercials.
 In October 1998, Jim was presented with the John Grierson International Gold Medal for pioneering work in micro/macro cinematography of invertebrate animals leading to the design of the Frazier lens System.

 Frazier also worked on a lens that promised to have a similar impact, being simpler and needing much less light.
 He also designed and tested 3D capture using a single lens.

 He also created crystal artworks, that were developed through the growth and manipulation of crystals on glass plates.
 The crystals are shaped with the use of sound tones, energy fields and heat to make brilliant compositions and captured by special photographic techniques.
 They are featured in private collections around the world including those of Oprah Winfrey and Hillary Clinton.

 Frazier died on 17 September 2022, at the age of 81.